Xuan Wang

 Education

-• PhD student in Linguistics, 2021-Present
+• PhD in Linguistics, June 2026 (Expected)

 University of Kansas, Kansas, U.S.